-The timing of our revenue, particularly from our education and business-to-business client verticals, is affected by seasonal factors.
-For example, in our education client vertical, the first quarter of each fiscal year typically demonstrates seasonal strength and our second fiscal quarter typically demonstrates seasonal weakness.
-In our second fiscal quarter, our education clients often take fewer leads due to holiday staffing and lower availability of lead supply caused by higher media pricing for some forms of media during the holiday period, causing our revenue to be sequentially lower.
+Our results are subject to significant fluctuation as a result of seasonality.
+In particular, our quarters ending December 31 (our second fiscal quarter) generally demonstrate seasonal weakness.
+In our second fiscal quarters, there is generally lower availability of lead supply from some forms of media during the holiday period on a cost effective basis and some of our clients request fewer leads due to holiday staffing.
 Our fluctuating results could cause our performance to be below the expectations of securities analysts and investors, causing the price of our common stock to fall.
 To the extent our rate of growth slows, we expect that the seasonality in our business may become more apparent and may in the future cause our operating results to fluctuate to a greater extent.